Home / Resume / Construction / Carpenter Resume

 Do I need a license to work as a carpenter?

 Most states do not require a license for general carpentry work.
-However, completing an apprenticeship and earning a journeyman card significantly increases your earning potential and job options.
-Some specialty work (like structural modifications) may require permits or licenses.
+Completing a registered apprenticeship and earning a Journey Worker (journeyman) carpenter certificate, often through the United Brotherhood of Carpenters, significantly increases your earning potential and job options.
+Some specialty work, such as structural modifications, may require permits or a contractor license depending on your state and the scope of the job.

 Should I include photos of my work?

 Not on the resume itself.
-However, having a simple portfolio (physical binder or phone gallery) of your best projects is extremely effective in interviews.
-High-quality finish work and complex framing projects are worth showing.
+Having a simple portfolio, a physical binder or a phone gallery, of your best finish carpentry and framing is extremely effective in interviews.
+Clean miter joints, tight crown molding returns, and complex roof truss or rafter work are the kinds of projects worth showing.

 What is the difference between rough and finish carpentry on a resume?

-Rough carpentry covers structural work: framing walls, installing roof trusses, laying subfloors, and building formwork.
-Finish carpentry covers visible detail work: trim, molding, cabinetry, doors, and stairs.
-Many carpenters do both, but specializing in one commands higher pay.
+Rough carpentry covers structural work: wall framing, roof truss and rafter systems, subfloors, sheathing, and concrete formwork.
+Finish carpentry covers visible detail work: trim, crown molding, cabinet making and built-ins, doors, and stairs.
+Many carpenters do both, but stating which one you specialize in, and backing it with blueprint reading and material takeoff skills, tends to command higher pay.

 How do I show progression in my carpentry career?

-List your trade progression clearly: helper to apprentice (with hours), apprentice to journeyman, journeyman to foreman or lead carpenter.
-Include the year of each milestone.
-This shows a hiring manager your growth trajectory and commitment to the trade.
+List your trade progression clearly: helper to apprentice with logged hours, apprentice to Journey Worker (journeyman), then journeyman to lead carpenter or foreman.
+Include the year of each milestone and the registered apprenticeship that sponsored you.
+This shows a hiring manager your growth trajectory and your commitment to the trade.

 Build your carpenter resume now